spgtcat/siem-homelab/README.md

 I built a SIEM from scratch on an old laptop.
 SIEM stands for Security Information and Event Management — basically a system that collects logs and spots attacks.

-I turned the laptop into a server with Proxmox and ran three machines on it: the SIEM, a victim, and an attacker.
+I turned the laptop into a server with Proxmox and ran three machines on it: the SIEM, a victim (Debian), and an attacker (Kali Linux).

-I didn't just want to install a tool.
-I wanted to see the full picture: how an attack creates events, how those events travel to the SIEM, how the SIEM turns them into alerts, and how you read those alerts.
+I didn't just want to install a tool, i also wanted to see the full picture.
+Like how an attack creates events, how those events travel to the SIEM, how the SIEM turns them into alerts, and how you read those alerts.

 ![The lab running on my laptop](https://raw.githubusercontent.com/spgtcat/siem-homelab/main/Screenshot%202026-06-07%20183628.png)